cheesamm/comfyui_workflow/README.md

 4. Run the workflow and monitor results.
 5. Modifying Workflows
   - Workflows are structured using node-based logic.
-  - Nodes can be adjusted, added, or removed based on project requirements.
-**Experimentation is encouraged to refine outputs.**
+  - Nodes can be adjusted, added, or removed based on project requirements.\n **Experimentation is encouraged to refine outputs.**

 ## 📖 Notes